Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

-A large number of R\&S procedures based on PCS guarantee adopt the indifference zone formulation, called PCS-IZ.
-The PCS-IZ guarantee is built upon the assumption that the expected performance of the best system is at least $c>0$ better than all other systems.
-This IZ parameter $c$ is typically assumed to be known, while \cite{fan2016indifference}, as a notable exception, provide selection guarantees without the knowledge of the indifference-zone parameter.
-In practice, this IZ parameter is likely unknown a priori.
-When many systems have close performance compared to the best, it is practically inefficient to select the exact best.
-In this case, systems that are close enough to the best are referred to as ``good systems" and any one of them can be satisfying.
-This naturally gives rise to a notion of probability of good selection (PGS). \cite{eckman2018fixed} and \cite{eckman2018guarantees} have thoroughly discussed settings when the use of PGS is preferable compared to the use of PCS.
-Regarding the PGS guarantee, \cite{ma2017efficient} present a sequential selection procedure called the Envelope Procedure to ensure a PGS selection, when the variances for all systems are unequal and sequentially estimated.
+A large number of R\&S procedures based on the PCS guarantee adopt the indifference zone formulation, called PCS-IZ.
+The PCS-IZ guarantee is built upon the assumption that the expected performance of the best choice of decision variables is at least $c>0$ better than all other choices of decision variables.
+This IZ parameter $c$ is typically assumed to be known, while \cite{fan2016indifference}, as a notable exception, provides selection guarantees without the knowledge of the indifference-zone parameter.
+In practice, for some problem settings, this IZ parameter may be unknown a priori.
+When many choices of decision variables have close performance compared to the best, it is practically inefficient to select the exact best.
+In this case, choices of decision variables that are close enough to the best are referred to as ``good choices" and any one of them can be satisfying.
+This naturally gives rise to a notion of probability of good selection (PGS). \revisee{\cite{eckman2018fixed,eckman2018guarantees}} have thoroughly discussed settings when the use of PGS is \revisee{preferable to the use of PCS-IZ}.